- Educational history (list of schools attended)

 Available Classes: Applicants can apply to most classes in the MIT Course Catalog (Subject Listing), however certain class restrictions are listed below.
 The list of restricted classes is subject to change at any time.
 Classes may also be restricted to degree students or students in specific programs; please read the class description carefully.

-Electrical Engineering & Computer Science (Course 6): Students who wish to take any classes in Electrical Engineering & Computer Science (class numbers that begin with 6.xxx) are limited to a maximum of 36 units of credit across all Courses (Departments) for the semester.
+Electrical Engineering & Computer Science (Course 6): Classes 6.862 is currently not open to ASP students; class 6.036 may become restricted.
+Additionally, students who plan to take any classes in Electrical Engineering & Computer Science (class numbers that begin with 6.xxx) are limited to a maximum of 36 units of credit across all Courses (Departments) for the semester.

 Sloan (Course 15): Sloan School of Management classes that require Sloan Course Bidding are not available to any ASP fellows.
 They appear in the Subject Listing with this icon once the catalog is released for the semester.
 This applies to most Sloan classes.
 Fulltime ASP Fellows may take no more than 50 percent of their units of credit at Sloan.
 Part-time Fellows may take a single Sloan class.